 The list really is quite endless and even though your issues might well fall into one of the above categories, you are unique and will have developed your own views on things governed by your own individual experiences.

 The length of therapy depends completely on the individual client.
 Sometimes clients like to start therapy with a fixed number of sessions in mind, sometimes they choose to keep the ending open.
 In either case, ongoing therapy should always include regular review sessions where both client and therapist can determine the length of any future therapy together.

 About the therapist:

-Since qualifying back in 2005, Christine has worked in general practice as well as in non-residential alcohol and drug rehabilitation clinics.
+Christine has worked in general practice as well as in non-residential alcohol and drug rehabilitation clinics, both privately and within the NHS.
 Through this, she has gained vast experience of working with both long term and brief therapy, focusing on resolutions and progress during times where clients may feel particularly stuck.

-Christine is a qualified supervisor, providing supervision for other counsellors, therapists and those in the caring and related professions.
-You can find more information of her supervision offer here: http://www.cambridgetherapycentre.co.uk/supervision
+Christine is also a qualified supervisor, providing supervision for other counsellors, therapists and those in the caring and related professions.
+You can find more information about her supervision offer here: http://www.cambridgetherapycentre.co.uk/supervision

 Christine is registered with the Health and Care Professions Council (HCPC), the United Kingdom Register of Counsellors /Psychotherapist (UKRCP) and accredited by the British Association for Counselling and Psychotherapy (BACP), which means that she works in accordance with the BACP's ethical framework.
 In addition to this, Christine's online work is carried out in accordance with the BACP's Guidelines for Online Counselling and Psychotherapy, as well as the Code of Ethics drawn up by the Association for Counselling and Psychotherapy Online (ACTO).